The interdefinability of expansions of Belnap-Dunn logic: and Classical Logic

+The following result is a corollary of Definitions~\ref{def-Matrix-BD} and~\ref{def-strongly-regular}. \begin{corollary} The four-valued simple matrix that induces the logical consequence relation of $\BDL^{\IImpl,\False}$ is a strongly regular four-valued matrix. \end{corollary}

+All strongly regular four-valued matrices seem quite similar.
+Let $\Matrix = (\TValue,\DValue,\TFunct)$ be a strongly regular four-valued matrix.
+Then

+Moreover, whereas the conditions imposed on $\TFunct(\CAnd)$, $\TFunct(\COr)$, and $\TFunct(\IImpl)$ agree exactly with the intuition that $\VBoth$ is just an alternative for $\VTrue$ and $\VNeither$ is just an alternative for $\VFalse$, the conditions imposed on $\TFunct(\Not)$ agree exactly with the intuition that $\VTrue$ conveys that its negation is $\VFalse$, $\VFalse$ conveys that its negation is $\VTrue$, $\VBoth$ conveys that its negation is a designated truth value, and $\VNeither$ conveys that its negation is not a designated truth value.
+Thus, the differences between the logical consequence relations that different strongly regular four-valued matrices induce are all due to small differences in the interpretation of $\Not$.
+However, under all allowed interpretations ($p \in \PVar$):

+Although all strongly regular four-valued matrices seem quite similar, the simple matrix that induces the logical consequence relation of $\BDL^{\IImpl,\False}$ is just one of the $2^{38}$ strongly regular four-valued matrices.
+So, $\BDL^{\IImpl,\False}$ is one of at least $2^{38}$ logics that are normal and $\Not$-contained in classical logic.
+The question is whether the connectives of $\BDL^{\IImpl,\False}$ are more classical than those of the other logics induced by a strongly regular four-valued matrix.
+Some insight into this issue is acquired by considering to what extent the connectives of $\BDL^{\IImpl,\False}$ and the other logics induced by a strongly regular four-valued matrix are similar in terms of logical equivalence.

-Among the four-valued logics induced by a strongly regular four-valued matrix, $\BDL^{\IImpl,\False}$ is the only one with a logical equivalence relation that satisfies all laws given in Table~\ref{laws-lequiv} (corollary of the proof of the corresponding theorem for a first-order expansion of $\BDL^{\IImpl,\False}$ from~\cite{Mid23a}).
+Among the logics induced by a strongly regular four-valued matrix, $\BDL^{\IImpl,\False}$ is the only one with a logical equivalence relation that satisfies all laws given in Table~\ref{laws-lequiv} (this result is a corollary of the proof of the corresponding theorem for a first-order version of $\BDL^{\IImpl,\False}$ from~\cite{Mid23a}).